JayHsu397/novagallery_container_image/README.md

 If you need more customized features, please visit [the source repo of NovaGallery](https://github.com/novafacile) and bind your own configuration file into the container.

-This image intentionally keeps the startup logic simple:

-- It uses runtime file generation only when needed.
-- It avoids overwriting existing configuration files.
-- It is intended for normal URL values and normal self-hosting use cases.

-If you want something more customized, it is completely acceptable to:

-- bind your own `site.php`
-- bind your own `addons.php`
-- bind your own Apache vhost configuration
-- modify [`start.sh`](https://github.com/JayHsu397/novagallery_container_image/blob/main/start.sh) for your own deployment needs

 ## 6. License

 This repository is a packaging project.